Connecting our Garden Communities

 - Considers key off-site services that people living on the Garden Communities will need to access,

 - Considers how existing communities can access services within the new Garden Communities,

 - Proposes a network plan identifying “core” “aspirational” and “other connecting” routes.

 The plan doesn’t focus on detailed design, which will follow.
 It focuses on the routes themselves.

 Increasing levels of walking and cycling is central to the Vision for our Garden Town.
-We want our citizens to feel confident and safe to walk and cycle more through the creation of better places, linked through a network of connected routes.
+We want our citizens to feel confident and safe to walk, wheel and cycle more through the creation of better places, linked through a network of connected routes.